 Finally, the built-in 10000mAh lithium polymer battery keeps the scanner going even when it’s not connected to a power source.
 You may need that kind of service when you are using Bluetooth or Wi-Fi to run diagnostics.

-This is the one feature that sets this device apart from other Autel scanners like the MS906BT, MS906 and even the costlier MS908.
-Built with an integrated TPMS antennae module, the Autel MS906TS is not only capable of triggering OEM TPMS sensors but can also program TPMS sensors and perform TPMS sensor relearns.
+This feature sets this device apart from other Autel scanners like the MS906BT, MS906, and even the costlier MS908.
+Built with an integrated TPMS antenna module, the Autel MS906TS is capable of triggering OEM TPMS sensors and program TPMS sensors, and perform TPMS sensor relearns.

 Although it comes with OBD2 adapters, the Autel MS906TS also supports Wi-Fi and Bluetooth connections.
-In other words, you can ditch the cable completely and use a wireless connection to run diagnostics.
+In other words, you can ditch the cable entirely and use a wireless connection to run diagnostics.

 It uses Bluetooth 2.0+EDR and 802.11 b/g/n Wi-Fi.
-This type of Bluetooth is not only built for secure connections but it also supports Enhanced Data Rate (hence the EDR) for faster data transfer.
+This type of Bluetooth is built for secure connections and supports Enhanced Data Rate (hence the EDR) for faster data transfer.
 The only problem is that it’s only suitable for short-range data transfer.

 Luckily the MS906TS offers a solution for that.
 The 802.11 b/g/n Wi-Fi module covers a fairly long distance.
 With speeds of up to 54Mbps, this connection lets you run diagnostics from outside the car.

-The functions above make the case for the Autel MS906TS.
-But to top it all off, the scanner has an impressively wide vehicle coverage.
+The functions above make a case for the Autel MS906TS.
+But to top it all off, the scanner has an impressively comprehensive vehicle coverage.
 It works on over 80 brands of OBD2-compliant vehicles, domestic and foreign.

 There’s only a handful of scanners that can compare to the Autel MS906TS both in price and in performance.
 Two of them are its predecessors, the Autel MS906BT and Autel MS906.
-Both of these scanners cost in excess of $1,000, but how do they compare to the MS906TS in functionality?
+These scanners cost more than $1,000, but how do they compare to the MS906TS in functionality?